Information for Authors of IEEE Power & Energy Society Transactions Papers

 This section of the Transactions offers a vehicle that speeds publication of new results, discoveries, and developments.
 The section affords authors the opportunity to publish contributions within a few months of submission to ensure rapid dissemination of ideas and timely archiving of developments in our rapidly changing field.
 Original and significant contributions in applications, case studies, and research in all fields of power engineering are invited.
 Of specific interest are contributions defining emerging problems and special needs in specific areas.
 Authors are encouraged to submit contributions to the Letters Section offering new insight to established techniques, concepts, and methodologies in electric power engineering.
 Such contributions are distinctly different from discussions of papers recently published in the Transactions, in that the former seek to broaden the scope, and point to potential enhancements to existing and established technologies.

-Submissions are limited to two formatted pages.
+Submissions are limited to three formatted pages.
 Those exceeding this limit will not be reviewed.
 An author submits a manuscript by uploading a word processing file (.doc, .rtf, or .ps) of the letter directly onto ScholarOne Manuscripts where it can be accessed by the Power Engineering Letters Editor-in-Chief, Editors, and Reviewers.
 It will be converted to a PDF file by the system.
 See Part 2 of the Author’s Kit for complete instructions.

 The PES Transactions are hybrid journals, allowing either Traditional manuscript submission or Open Access (author-pays OA) manuscript submission.
 Upon submission, if you choose to have your manuscript be an Open Access article, you commit to pay the discounted $1,750 OA fee if your manuscript is accepted for publication in order to enable unrestricted public access.
 Any other application charges (such as over-length page charge and/or charge for the use of color in the print format) will be billed separately once the manuscript formatting is complete but prior to the publication.
 If you would like your manuscript to be a Traditional submission, your article will be available to qualified subscribers and purchasers via IEEE Xplore.
 No OA payment is required for Traditional submission.